Des Moines History Timeline 1970s

 1977

-• First Affair D'Elegance (Classic Auto show) held in Zenith at the home of Gordon and Claudia Apker.
+• The first Affair D'Elegance (Classic Auto show) held in Zenith at the home of Gordon and Claudia Apker.

 1978

-• Aug.
-21 - Greater Des Moines-Zenith Historical Society (now the Des Moines Historical Society) is formed and merged with the Des Moines-Zenith Improvement Club.
+• August 21 - The Greater Des Moines-Zenith Historical Society (now the Des Moines Historical Society) is formed and merged with the Des Moines-Zenith Improvement Club.